lukejacksonn/servor/README.md

 - `--browse` causes the browser to open when the server starts
 - `--reload` causes the browser to reload when files change
 - `--secure` starts the server with https using generated credentials
-- `--silent` prevents the node process from logging to stdout
+- `--silent` prevents the server node process from logging to stdout
+- `--module` causes the server to wrap the root in script type module tags

 Example usage with npm scripts in a `package.json` file after running `npm i servor -D`: